 Help keep our prices low: Share with Friends

-Tour guests on Caravan Tours’ New England Vacation package are treated to a day visit to Martha’s Vineyard that includes a 45-minute ferry ride from the mainland with a view of the glacial Aquinnah Cliffs.
+Tour guests on Caravan Tours’ New England Tour Packages are treated to a day visit to Martha’s Vineyard, including a 30-minute ferry ride from mainland Massachusetts with a view of the glacial Aquinnah Cliffs.

 Located south of Cape Code, Massachusetts, Martha’s Vineyard is an affluent island offering sweeping ocean views, serene beaches, unique lighthouses, and some of the most prized real estate in all of the United States.